JaySpencerAnderson/PerfectMondrian/README.md

 Approach, Part 2 (second thought)

-My current thought on how to *solve* a schematic is to guess one dimension and then calulate the remaining dimensions, then adjusting the guess.
+My current thought on how to *solve* a schematic is to guess one dimension and then calculate the remaining dimensions, then adjust the guess until the calculated areas are as expected.

 Let me illustrate with two examples.

 Example 1

-111
+111<br>
-244
+244<br>
-233
+233<br>

 The solution uses the equalities which I commented on earlier.
 The solution will have two rectangles which are congruent, but the purpose of this is to